KDE/digikam-doc/right_sidebar/captions_view.rst

 The labels view also allow you to assign Color and Pick tags that you can use in your workflow to classify items.

-These rating are then copied into the XMP tag data fields.
+These ratings are then copied into the XMP tag data fields.

 .. _tags_tree: